shiftkey/brendanforster.com/content/notes/github-actions-hello-world-in-ruby.md

   uses = "./.github/actions/hello-ruby"
 }
 ```

+If you're curious about the workflow file and it's schema, go read [Jessie's post](https://blog.jessfraz.com/post/the-life-of-a-github-action/) - that covers it in more detail.

 I commit directly to `master` because I'm feeling dangerous today, and because I'm impatient I skip filling out anything more than the placeholders: